MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationsend.md

 If you omit this optional return value and if the notification cannot be sent, then a run-time error occurs that states that the notification cannot be sent.
 If you include a return value, then it is assumed that you will handle any errors and no run-time error occurs, even though the notification is not sent.

 ## Remarks
+The SEND function displays the content of the notification that is specified by the [MESSAGE function](function-notificationmessage.md).

 For more information and a detailed example, see [Notifications](notifications-developing.md).

 ##  Example